-As well as being trendy, chatbots can be useful.
+Sometimes they get a bad reputation, but chatbots can be useful.
 They don’t need to feel like a basic replacement for a standard web form, where the user fills in input fields and waits for validation – they can provide a conversational experience.

-Here is a practical way to design and build a chatbot, based on a real project-intake application in a service design practice.
+Watch the video below or read on to discover a practical way to design and build a chatbot, based on a real project-intake application in a service design practice.

 01. Set a personality

 As this practice serves over 110,000 members globally, the goal was to provide a quick, convenient and natural interface through which internal stakeholders could request effective digital services, instead of having to fill out confusing forms.